bbalage/web_tech_2_handin/README.md

 - **Admin**: To login in order to manage the rest of the structures.
 - **Author**: Of one or more published book(s).
 - **Book**: Book published by this publisher.
-- **Review**: A review that was written by someone about one of the books.

 Json structure for the structures are as follows: